Preschool Teacher: How to Become a Preschool Teacher

 Preschool teacher positions sometimes require formal education.
 Learn about the education, job duties and certification requirements to see if this is the right career for you.

 Preschool teachers help young learners prepare for kindergarten through interactive play and games.
 Employment as a preschool teacher in a public school requires a bachelor's degree.
-However, some child care centers employ qualified teachers with a high school diploma and certification or an associate's degree.
-Additionally, a state license and Child development Associate (CDA) certificate are often required for employment, as well as CPR and first aid certification.
+However, some childcare centers employ qualified teachers with a high school diploma and certification or an associate's degree.
+Additionally, a state license and Child Development Associate (CDA) certificate, and CPR and first aid certification, are often required for employment.
 Some employers require prior experience as an assistant teacher.

 What Does a Preschool Teacher Do?

 Preschool teachers help their students learn mainly through play and interactive activities, capitalizing on children's play to further language and vocabulary development.
 A preschool teacher might use storytelling and rhyming and acting games to improve social skills or introduce scientific and mathematical concepts.

 Most preschool settings employ a less structured approach, including small-group lessons, one-on-one instruction and learning through creative activities, such as music, art and dance.
 Lots of discussion and collaborative problem solving characterize the preschool classroom.

 Education requirements to become a preschool teacher vary.
 Public schools require at least a bachelor's degree; while an associate's degree or high school diploma is acceptable for some childcare centers.

 Coursework in a preschool teacher degree program may include:

 - Child development